 Is beauty in the eye of the beholder?
 Is it necessary or possible to define art?
 What is the nature of aesthetic experience?
 This course will examine several classical and modern theories of art and beauty selected from such writers as Plato, Aristotle, Hume, Kant, Hegel, Maritain, Dewey, Goodman, Danto, Foucault.
 It will also draw on a variety of examples of art, including literature, visual arts, music, poetry, theatre, architecture, and artistic handiwork.
 Prerequisite: PHIL 100.
 Three credits.
-Not offered 2018-2019.

-331 Introduction to Ethics
+Introduction to Ethics